y60yu1ii/android_ble_broadcast_demo/README.md

-# An Android BLE Broadcast demo for NCKU BME Bio APP workshop
+# An Android BLE Demo
+- branch BROADCAST for broadcast demo
+- branch UART for uart demo